The ReMyxx shoe is unusual in that it is completely recyclable. Everything in the sneaker may be recycled without causing harm to the environment.

 The Shark Tank effect boosted the sales and promotion of Remyxx sneakers.
 However, Daymond John didn’t complete his deal which he agreed on the show after the episode aired.

 Also, the initial boost Remyxx got after its appearance on the show started declining.
-Remyxx was forced to shut down its operation and went out of business in 2017 due to a lack of funds.
+Remyxx was forced to shut down its operation and quit in 2017 due to a lack of funds.

 What Is the Net Worth of Remyxx/Rekixx?